1. Qualifying Employment

 For purposes of entrance into and participation in LRAP, those with dependents, as determined under federal income tax guidelines, shall receive a credit in the form of a downward adjustment of their annualized full-time income, by $6,000 for one dependent and by $4,000 for each additional dependent.

-For program participants with an annualized full-time income of $65,000 or less, the LRAP loan shall equal the amount necessary to cover all scheduled payments for eligible educational student loans during the succeeding six-month period.
+For program participants with an annualized full-time income of $65,000 or less, the LRAP loan shall equal the amount necessary to cover all scheduled payments for eligible educational student loans during the participation period.
+Effective July 1, 2019, the imputed contribution threshold will increase from $65,000 to $75,000.

-For participants with full-time annualized incomes greater than $65,000, the amount of program assistance will be prorated, with participants expected to make an imputed contribution.
-The imputed contribution will be equal to 35 percent of marginal income above $65,000.
+For participants with full-time annualized incomes greater than the imputed contribution threshold, the amount of program assistance will be prorated, with participants expected to make an imputed contribution.
+The imputed contribution will be equal to 35 percent of marginal income above the threshold.

 The LRAP does not provide support to graduates whose annualized incomes are $100,000 or more.